MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 # Tutorial: Add sign up with email one-time passcode in Android app

-This tutorial demonstrates how to sign up, sign in and sign out a user using email one-time passcode (OTP) in your native auth Android app.
+This tutorial demonstrates how to sign up, sign in and sign out a user using email one-time passcode (OTP) in your native authentication Android app.

 In this tutorial, you learn how to: